 Unfortunately, signing an EDM is actually viewed as a lazy way to be seen to do something by many MPs.

 So, my position is this.
 If you want me to raise an issue, I will.
 But I will do the work, by corresponding with you, speaking in a debate, asking a question, writing to a Minister, or speaking to a Minister.

 If I want to put across an issue on behalf of a constituent, something I am always happy to consider, I will write a letter, request a meeting or debate, submit a parliamentary question or speak to Ministerial colleagues in the voting lobby of the House of Commons.
 These are far more effective and direct ways of getting things done.

-I would encourage any MP who is promoting an EDM instead to work on submitting a request for a debate to the Backbench Business Committee, on which, in fact, I serve.
+I would encourage any MP who is promoting an EDM instead to work on submitting a request for a debate to the Backbench Business Committee.

 I hope I have made my position clear and that you will understand my decision.
 Please do not let this stop you from contacting me about your concerns, whatever they may be.
 I will always be willing to listen and do all I can to help.